JanJiracek/english-for-designers/05-voice-tone/index.md

 # Voice & Tone

-This is a little guide for how I express myself through text.
+This is a little guide of how I express myself through text.

 ## Voice